ben-laufer/DMRichR/README.md

 **Example DMR**
 ![Example DMR](vignettes/dmr_example.jpg)
 Each dot represents the methylation level of an individual CpG in a single sample, where the size of the dot is representative of coverage.
 The lines represent smoothed methylation levels for each sample, either control (blue) or DS (red).
-Genic and CpG annotations are shown below the plot.
+Gene and CpG annotations are shown below the plot.

 ## Installation